ths-rwth/smtrat/src/smtrat-modules/NewCADModule/NewCADModule.md

 # NewCADModule {#NewCADModule}

-This is a complete reimplementation of the (old) smtrat::CADModule.
-Instead of carl::cad it is based on the implementation in smtrat::cad.
+This module is based on the implementation in smtrat::cad.
 It is described in @cite Kremer2019 in some detail.